 - Should you be laughing at the goings-on in To Be or Not to Be while being aware of the real-life atrocities the Nazis were committing in Poland at the time the movie was made?
 In case you do laugh, should you feel guilty afterwards?

-- Is James Stewart’s amiable middle-aged Harvey character adorably cute or creepily weird?
+- Is James Stewart’s amiable middle-aged Harvey character adorably cute or weirdly creepy?

 - Would Greta Garbo’s Soviet envoy in Ninotchka have ditched her communist ideals had Melvyn Douglas been a denizen of a 21st-century Parisian banlieue?

 - How long before the (largely Florida-set) Some Like It Hot is banned in Florida?